gigaai/docs/standalone/attachments.md

     // Store it for future use
     $bot->storage->set($user_id, 'location', json_encode($location));

-    $bot->say('Thanks for ordering.
-We are processing your order and will ship to you shortly');
+    return 'Thanks for ordering.
+We are processing your order and will ship to you shortly';
 });
 ```